operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

  * implement some form of pruning within their operator solution

-For our purposes when we say, *prune*, we mean to remove a resource (e.g. kubectl delete) from a kubernetes cluster for a given namespace.
+For our purposes when we say, *prune*, we mean to remove a resource (e.g. kubectl delete) from a Kubernetes cluster for a given namespace.

 This documentation describes the pattern and library useful for implementing a solution within an operator.